How to Make Online Sales Training, online seminars, and sales webinar presentation interesting and effective.

 4. Test the technology.

-For one to one sessions where you have communicated this way before, it isn't necessary.
+For one-to-one sessions where you have communicated this way before, it usually isn't necessary.
 Most online collaboration solutions work reliably once all parties have previously connected.
 If some haven't, it is wise to conduct a test or have them run any test software offered by the solution vendor.